The Best Offline No-WiFi RPG Games for the iPhone [January 2020]

 If you haven’t tried an RPG on iOS in a while, prepare to be pleasantly surprised.
-As many smartphone owners know and appreciate, the quality of games for mobile phones has improved a lot since the App Store launched in 2018.
+As many iPhone and iPad owners know, the quality of RPGs have improved a lot since 2008.
+In 2020, it’s easy to find an RPG that has a fully fleshed out story, excellent graphics and exciting combat mechanics, and even a fully-featured character progression system.
 So whether you’re a diehard gamer or a casual newcomer, you can finally play some immersive titles while on the go!

-Some mobile titles require persistent always on connections in order to play their games, especially if you’re using multiplayer servers, but if you’re planning a flight or sitting in the back of a long car ride, you’ll need something you can take offline.
+Unfortunately, some mobile titles require persistent always on connections in order to play their games, especially if you’re using multiplayer servers, but if you’re planning a flight or sitting in the backseat of a long car ride, you’ll need something you can take offline.
 There are a ton of RPGs available for offline play on the App Store, so if you’re finally ready to dive in and take a look at what you can get for hours of entertainment, let’s get started.

 The majority of role-playing games seem to be almost unoriginal these days.
 It’s either about slaying the dragon, saving the princess, or saving the world as we know it from extinction.
 That’s why we like Evoland—it takes a twist on the role-playing game genre, instead taking you through a journey of what some of the early RPGs used to look like, all the way to what RPGs are like in today’s world.